Canadian-Sheep-Federation/CSFIntershipAssessment2024/README.md

 # ENDPOINTS
 1. /POST/ (i.e., http://127.0.0.1:5000/POST/) can accept a JSON with the following keys:
-   * "entry_id": integer (ensure it doesn't already exist)
+   * "entry_id": integer (ensure integer is greater than the number of entries already submitted)
    * "first_name": string
    * "birthday": string of the form "YYYY-MM-DD"
    * "bio": string
    * "image": URL of an image
-2. /GET/ (i.e., http://127.0.0.1:5000/GET/0, where 0 is the entry ID).
+2. /GET/<entry_id> (i.e., http://127.0.0.1:5000/GET/0, where 0 is the entry ID).
 Entry IDs can be found for each entry when you click "View Other Entries" on the form.
+3. /GET/ (i.e., http://127.0.0.1:5000/GET/, where no entry ID is provided).
 If no entry ID is provided, all the entries will be shown.

 # BONUS POINTS